- Admission as a Degree-Seeking Student

 Admission as a Non-Degree Student

-The non-degree category serves students who do not wish to pursue a graduate degree at UAB, as well as those who wish to begin graduate study before being admitted to a degree program.
-Not all graduate courses are open to non-degree seeking graduate students.
-Although there is no limit to the number of credit hours that may be earned as a non-degree seeking student, should a student later wish to pursue an advanced degree at UAB, the credit earned while in non-degree seeking status is not automatically acceptable toward the degree.
-A request for transfer of non-degree seeking credits will not be considered until the student has completed at least 9 semester hours of graduate credit in the current UAB program and is in good academic standing.
-No more than 12 semester hours earned as a non-degree graduate student may be applied toward an advanced degree at UAB.
+Students who do not wish to pursue a graduate degree at UAB but would like to enroll in graduate courses or those who wish to begin graduate study before being admitted to a degree program can apply as a graduate non-degree seeking student.
+Registration in non-degree courses requires departmental approval as not all graduate courses are open to non-degree seeking graduate students.
+There is no limit to the number of graduate non-degree (GN) credit hours a non-degree seeking student can accumulate.
+However, should a student later wish to enroll as a degree-seeking student at UAB, no more than 12 semester hours earned as a non-degree graduate student may be applied toward an advanced degree at UAB.
 Students wishing to apply more than 12 semester hours are required to appeal to the Graduate School Dean for permission.
+Should a student be admitted to a degree program, the credit earned while in non-degree seeking status is not automatically acceptable toward the degree.

-Because of U.S. immigration requirements, international applicants (i.e., those who are neither U.S. citizens nor permanent residents) cannot normally be considered for the non-degree category unless already residing in the United States.
-Immigration laws should be consulted to determine eligibility of international students.
+Because of U.S. immigration requirements, international applicants (i.e., those who are neither U.S. citizens nor permanent residents) typically cannot be considered for the non-degree category unless already residing in the United States.
+International students should consult immigration laws to determine eligibility.

 Change from Non-Degree to Degree-Seeking Status

-A student with a non-degree classification who wishes to change to a degree-seeking classification must apply via the degree-seeking application and submit the required documents (transcripts, entrance test score, recommendation letters, and program-specific supporting documents).
+A student with a non-degree classification who wishes to change to a degree-seeking classification must apply via the degree-seeking application and submit the required documents (transcripts, applicable test scores, and program-specific supporting documents).
 Degree-seeking admission of non-degree students is neither automatic nor guaranteed.

 Readmission as a Degree-Seeking Student

 Students who have not registered for three (3) consecutive semesters will be changed to inactive student status and must apply for readmission before they will be able to register for courses at UAB.
-Degree-seeking students who meet the following criteria are able to apply for readmission by submitting the Application for Readmission to Graduate Degree Program form and paying the appropriate fee:
+Degree-seeking students who meet the following criteria are able to apply for readmission by submitting an application for readmission by visiting the Graduate School homepage (uab.edu/graduate) and clicking the “Apply Now” button.

 - Were admitted to a UAB Graduate Degree-Seeking Program within the last five years, and